Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 What’s the best time to visit Las Coloradas?

-To see the pink lakes in all their pink glory you’ll need to visit on a very sunny day.
-The pink color shows brightest at midday, when the sun’s directly overhead.
+To see the pink lakes in all their pink glory, you’ll need to visit on a very sunny day.

-Note: On overcast days, the water won’t show in vibrant pink, and may even look closer to brown.
+The pink color shows brightest at midday when the sun’s directly overhead.
+Note: On overcast days, the water won’t show in vibrant pink and may even look closer to brown.

 🦩 Flamingo Season in Rio Lagartos

-Rio Lagartos, along with Celestun, are the two best places to see flamingos in Mexico (and all North America).
+Rio Lagartos, along with Celestun, are the two best places to see flamingos in Mexico (and all of North America).

 The large flock of Yucatan flamingos, which some estimate at 35,000, congregate in Rio Lagartos in their highest numbers from March to June, but you can see some year-round.